A valuable service for Rowing Canada Aviron members

 Rowing Canada Aviron Legal Expense Coverage

 Rowing Canada Aviron provides legal support in the event of Human Rights complaints as well as limited free legal advice for members on an ongoing basis.
-The new coverage is provided as of April 1st, 2015 and you can learn more here.
+The new coverage is provided as of April 1st, 2015 and you can learn more here about DAS Legal Insurance protection.
 Contact the RCA office for further details: 1.877.722.4769 ext.
-2; firstname.lastname@example.org.
+1; firstname.lastname@example.org.

 This guideline sets out the procedures to follow under RCA’s general liability policy, when there is a claim or when there is an incident that could give rise to a claim, and when making a claim under the accident policy.

 It is a condition of our liability insurance policy that we notify our insurers of all claims and all occurrences that could result in a claim.
 An incident report form that should be used for this purpose is attached as an appendix and can be downloaded here:

 When there is an incident involving personal injury or property damage it is important not to discount the possibility of a claim because the injury appears slight or because the fault may lie with the person injured.
 To protect the interests of our insurers err on the side of caution and report the incident if there is the remotest chance of a claim.

 Actions must be taken in a way that protects the interests of those involved and our insurers.
 Therefore it is extremely important that the following procedures be followed meticulously.